+GREIF, INC.

-GREIF, INC. CORPORATE GOVERNANCE GUIDELINES
+CORPORATE GOVERNANCE GUIDELINES

-Introduction
+1. Introduction

-These Corporate Governance Guidelines have been developed and recommended to the Board of Directors of Greif, Inc. (the "Company") by the Nominating and Corporate Governance Committee of the Board (the "Nominating Committee") and have been adopted by the Board.
+These Corporate Governance Guidelines have been developed and recommended to the Board of Directors (the "Board") of Greif, Inc. (the "Company") by the Nominating and Corporate Governance Committee of the Board (the "Nominating Committee") and have been adopted by the Board.
 These Guidelines supersede any existing Board policies or guidelines covering the subject matter of these Guidelines.
-These Guidelines should be interpreted in the context of applicable law and the Company's Certificate of Incorporation and By-Laws.
+These Guidelines should be interpreted in the context of applicable law and the Company's Certificate of Incorporation and By-Laws, as amended from time to time.
 These Guidelines are intended to serve as a flexible framework within which the Board may conduct its business and not as a set of legally binding obligations.
-The Board may modify these Guidelines as it deems necessary and appropriate.
+The Board may modify these Guidelines, or waive provisions from time to time, as it deems necessary and appropriate.

-Role of the Board
+2. Role of the Board